JJoosshhuua/HR_Analytics_Pbi/README.md

                           'Master Data'[Value] = "WFH", 1,
                           'Master Data'[Value] = "HWFH", 0.5, 0)

-- Used Line and Custom Column charat, Slicer, Card, Matrix, Funnel Chart and Area chart to vizualise the data and do data Analysis.
+- Used Line and Custom Column chart, Slicer, Card, Matrix, Funnel Chart, and Area chart to visualise the data and do data Analysis.

-- Used Page navigator to change the pages.
+- Used Page Navigator to change the pages.

 - Added Bookmarks for easy navigation.